 |Marquee Nightclub*||See Below|

 |XS Nightclub*||See Below|

 Of course, we’re in unchartered territory, and it’s a fluid situation, so really anything can happen at this point.
 (Wouldn’t it be fantastic if a vaccine was made faster than initially thought or a new medicine discovered with a high cure rate?)

 Until the virus is gone, though, we’ll still need to modify our lives accordingly.
 And, fortunately for those coming to Vegas soon, some venues are redesigning their experiences to accommodate guests in these unprecedented times.

 *Revised Format: Socially Distant Pool & Lounge Experiences

 Although the clubs aren’t back yet, there’s still a bright spot.
-For example, some clubs have temporarily transformed from pool parties and nightclubs into socially distant pool and lounge experiences.
+Some clubs have temporarily transformed from pool parties and nightclubs into socially distant pool and lounge experiences.

 With the revised pool format, you’ll get to attend a top venue, enjoy bottle service and food offerings, listen to your favorite songs, and socialize with your group.

 Still, an excellent time to be had, but there are some significant differences between the new structure and the day club experience you’ve come to know and love.